milesj/babel-plugin-typescript-to-proptypes/README.md

 A Babel plugin to generate React PropTypes from TypeScript interfaces or type aliases.

-> Does not support converting type references (as Babel has no type information) without the
+> Does not support converting external type references (as Babel has no type information) without
-> `typeCheck` option being enabled.
+> the `typeCheck` option being enabled.

 ## Examples